MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 :::image type="content" source="../media/doc_3_1.png" alt-text="maskthefields":::

-- Use `First Name` as a field in app settings to mask first name of the user/admin.
+- Use `First Name` as a field in app settings to mask first name of the user or admin.
-- Use `Contact` to mask EmailId/Phone number/Contact of the user/admin.
+- Use `Contact` to mask EmailId/Phone number/Contact of the user or admin.
-- Use `Last Name` to mask last name of the user/admin.
+- Use `Last Name` to mask last name of the user or admin.
 - To mask custom Profile Fields, use actual name of the field Eg: `State`, `SSN`.

-## Other Flag configurations
+## Other flag configurations

 | Flag Name | Description |
 | --- | --- |